gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ### Removal of `__experimentalThemes`

 The deprecated `__experimentalThemes` key inside `gatsby-config.js` was removed.
-You'll need to define your Gatsby themes inside the `plugins` array like any other plugin.
+You'll need to define your Gatsby themes inside the `plugins` array instead.

 ```diff:title=gatsby-config.js
 module.exports = {